fgrehm/vocker/README.md

 ## DEPRECATION NOTICE

-The has been merged back into Vagrant core and will be deprecated once Vagrant 1.4 is out.
+The plugin has been merged back into Vagrant core and will be deprecated once Vagrant 1.4 is out.
 I'll ship just one more version with the updates to align with the changes introduced on the corresponding [pull request](https://github.com/mitchellh/vagrant/pull/2549).